Gameknight5249/Gameknight-CTF_Library/blamegame-generalskills.md

  # Strategy (During the Challenge):
  1. Unzip the file
- 2. Use git log to look thorugh all the commits
+ 2. Use git log to look through all the commits
  3. Maybe use grep if there are a lot of logs
  4. Find the flag within one of the commits